Nut-Free Lunches

 Bean Burrito

-I always try to have bean burritos stashed in my freezer for simple options for school lunches.
+I always try to have refried bean burritos stashed in my freezer for simple options for school lunches.
 It takes only minutes for me to prepare a huge batch and then I wrap them individually and freeze them in a freezer-safe bag.
 I can pull one or two out at a time, throw them into a lunch box with fruit and veggies, and by lunch, they have defrosted and are ready to eat.

 More Nut-Free Options for Lunches